-- (1) Excludes \$5.7 million and \$0.5 million included in investing activities for the years ended 2014 and 2012 related to distributions from GCF that exceeded cumulative equity earnings.
-GCF did not have distributions that exceeded cumulative equity earnings for 2013. - (2) Net of capitalized interest paid of \$16.1 million, \$28.0 million and \$13.6 million included in investing activities for the years ended 2014, 2013 and 2012.
+(1) Excludes \$1.2 million included in investing activities for 2015 related to distributions from GCF and T2 Joint Ventures that exceeded cumulative equity earnings.
+Excludes \$5.7 million included in investing activities for 2014 related to distributions from GCF that exceeded cumulative equity earnings.
+GCF did not have distributions that exceeded cumulative earnings for 2013.

+(2) Net of capitalized interest paid of \$13.2 million, \$16.1 and \$8.0 million included in investing activities for 2015, 2014 and 2013.